tigera-solutions/azure-hub-spoke-aks-egress-gateways/README.md

 ### Validate the Deployment and Review Results

-#### 1: Validate that the Azure Route Server peers are learning routes from the Azure Kubernetes Services cluster the Calico default ippool routes
+Validate that the Azure Route Server peers are learning routes from the Azure Kubernetes Services cluster the Calico default ippool routes

+#### 1: Check the learned routes

 ```sh
 az network routeserver peering list-learned-routes --resource-group hub-network --routeserver hub-rs --name spoke-rs-bgpconnection-peer-1